West Virginia’s current minimum wage is $8.75.

 Related topic covered on other pages include:

-West Virginia requires an employer to pay overtime to employees, unless otherwise exempt, at the rate of 1½ times the employee’s regular rate of pay for all hours worked in excess of 40 hours in a workweek.
+West Virginia labor laws require an employer to pay overtime to employees, unless otherwise exempt, at the rate of 1½ times the employee’s regular rate of pay for all hours worked in excess of 40 hours in a workweek.
 See FLSA: Overtime for more information regarding overtime requirements.

 Meals and Breaks

-In situations where employees are not afforded necessary breaks and/or permitted to eat while working, West Virgina employers must provide their employees a meal break of least twenty (20) minutes when scheduled to work six (6) or more hours, at times reasonably designated by the employer.
+Under West Virginia labor laws, in situations where employees are not afforded necessary breaks and/or permitted to eat while working, West Virginia employers must provide their employees a meal break of least twenty (20) minutes when scheduled to work six (6) or more hours, at times reasonably designated by the employer.
 WV Code 21-3-10a.
 Other rest periods, granted at the discretion of the employer, must be paid if they last less than twenty (20) minute.
-WV Wage and Hour Standards 42-5-2.
+WV Legislative Rules – Division of Labor 42-5-3

 Employers must provide employees under the age of sixteen (16) a lunch period of at least thirty (30) minutes if scheduled to work more than five (5 )hours.
 WV Code 21-6-7.